IR0NBYTE/Med-Ali-Ouachani/source/aboutMe/index.md

 date: 2022-09-13 18:08:49
 ---

-# I - Biographie
+### I - Biographie
-I'm Mohamed Ali Ouachani also known by my nickname *IronByte* among my friends.
-I have been doing programming since I was in high school with some fairly good experience with Algorithms, Data Structures, Linux, Networks and more.
-I love playing competitive programming contests and CTFs.
-I feel myself comfortable around everything related to softwares.
+My name is Mohamed Ali Ouachani, and my friends call me *IronByte*.
+I've been programming since high school and have gained considerable experience in areas such as algorithms, data structures, Linux, and networks.
+I enjoy participating in competitive programming contests and CTFs, and I'm comfortable with all things software-related.

-# II - Education
+### II - Education
-I'm a Computer Science And Networks Engineering Student at the National Institute Of Science And Technology Of Tunisia **INSAT**.
-I skip classes, defined as a self-learner who's digging for expertise alone.
+I'm currently studying Computer Science and Networks Engineering at the National Institute of Science and Technology of Tunisia *INSAT*.
+However, I consider myself a self-learner, and I often skip classes to pursue knowledge and expertise on my own.

-# III - Interests
+### III - Interests
 * Programming.
 * Reverse Engineering.
 * Binary Exploitation.
+* Web Exploitation.